49nord/rust-error-style/RULES.md

 Especially in embedded contexts, using `Box<Error>` or `failure::Error` must be avoided to not introduce unnecessary heap allocations.
 In general, no library should return boxed errors.

 Exceptions to this guideline are `main` (see `R8`, there is little gain in introducing an error type for main only) and complex functions outside the hot-path in applications where introducing a massive error type bring few gains.

+### R11: Always use `failure` and `failure_derive` when possible.

+The [failure](https://docs.rs/failure/) crate replaces "manual" error management as well as [error-chain](https://docs.rs/error-chain/).
+It greatly reduces the amount of boilerplate code and is more flexible than either of the old solutions.
+Due to its `no_std` compatibility, it is even feasible to use in an embedded environment.